parlough/site-www/src/_tutorials/server/fetch-data.md

 you can use the top-level [`read`][http-read] function found in `package:http`.
-The following example uses `read` to retrieve the fake JSON-formatted information about `package:http` as a string, then prints it out:
+The following example uses `read` to retrieve the mock JSON-formatted information about `package:http` as a string, then prints it out: